irinadel/Db2whc/about.md

 For information about the plans and configurations supported on IBM Cloud and Amazon Web Services (AWS), see [here](https://cloud.ibm.com/db2-wh).

-This set of documentation covers the detailed commands and reference topics for the Db2 engine that powers Db2 Warehouse on Cloud.
+This set of documentation covers the detailed commands and reference topics for the Db2 engine that powers {{site.data.keyword.dashdbshort_notm}}.
 To find the IBM Cloud documentation for the offering, see [here](https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-about).
 The IBM Cloud documentation covers the high-level functionality for the cloud offering, and refers back to this set of documentation where appropriate. {: attention}
 ## Supported cloud providers and data centers
 {: #sup_cp_dc}